You are eligible to apply for a 24-month OPT extension beyond the initial 12 months if you meet all of the following criteria:

 How to Apply

-To receive the new STEM Extension I-20 you must submit the signed I-765 application form and a signed I-983 Training Plan to the 24 Month OPT STEM Application Google Form.
-Make sure you are within 90 days of your 12 month OPT expiring; do not submit them earlier.
-If typing the forms and all necessary information does not fit please hand write the information in black ink.
+To receive the new STEM Extension I-20, you must upload the signed and properly filled I-983 Training Plan to the 24 Month OPT STEM Application Google form.
+Please make sure you are within 90 days of your 12 month OPT expiring; do not submit them earlier.
+If typing the forms and all necessary information does not fit, please hand write the information in black ink.

 - I-983 training plan guide (do not complete page 5, IPS will notify you when this page is required)